 There are programmes and routes for all interested researchers; our PhD is 3 years full-time and 5 years part-time.
 You will become part of the College of Arts Graduate School and the Scottish Graduate School of Arts & Humanities.
 The Graduate School supports our students in their academic journey, offering skills development training, and delivers a year-round programme of events, including our Visiting Speakers Series, the Graduate School Conference, and student-led conferences, symposia, workshops and the award-winning academic journal e-Sharp.
 Involvement in these activities also provides an invaluable way to further enhance your academic and employability skills.

 You will be part of a community of over 800 postgraduate students with access to world-class facilities, including the Hunterian Museum and Art Gallery and the Library's Special Collections.
 The City of Glasgow is home to one of the UK's most creative and vibrant arts scenes.

 The University of Glasgow is part of the AHRC Doctoral Training Partnership Scotland and AHRC Doctoral Training in Celtic Languages and we are pleased to invite applications for PhD studentships.
 We also have a number of college scholarships and subject specific funding.
-The application deadline is Thursday 15th December 2016.
 Full details can be found on our graduate school website.

 How to Apply